AI for Personal Trainers

 4. Scheduling & Rescheduling

-Let OpenClaw handle appointment confirmations, rescheduling requests, and cancellation policies.
-It checks your availability, proposes alternatives, and confirms — all via your existing messaging channels.
+Let Claude Code handle appointment confirmations, rescheduling requests, and cancellation policies.
+It checks your availability, proposes alternatives, and confirms — all via your existing messaging channels (connected through MCP).

 Time saved: 2-3 hours/week